davidkrisch/svcrazylove.com/entries/tonga_part_3.md

 *Anchorage 30, Kenutu*

+image[AnchorageKenutu, tonga_3, A large anchorage with only a few boats at Kenutu.]

 The sail and motor sail over was a little daunting through the reefs but the Navionics and the clarity of the water were right on.
 There were a few nail-biting shallow spots - but we only have 4 foot draft.
 Another advantage